daisygunn/heiwa-gallery/README.md

 ### Databases

 I opted to connect to the Heroku Postgres database from the beginning which is provided by Heroku as an add-on.
-For almost all of the apps (aside from home) I have created models for, the Entity-Relationship Diagram below shows how the database models relate to each other:
+For almost all of the apps (aside from home) I have created models, the Entity-Relationship Diagram below shows how the database models relate to each other:

 ![Database Schemas can be found here](assets/images/planning/HEIWA_DB_SCHEMA.jpeg)